A low Mach two-speed relaxation scheme for the compressible Euler equations with gravity: Properties of the relaxation scheme

-\begin{remark} For pressure laws that depend only on density, it can also be proven that the density and the internal energy are constant for steady and space periodic solutions.
-Therefore, in this case, no checkerboard modes can occur in these quantities. \end{remark}
+\begin{remark} For pressure laws that depend only on density, it can also be proven that the density and the internal energy are constant for steady and space periodic solutions. \end{remark}

+For steady periodic solutions of the relaxation method the velocity and pressure are constant, which contradicts the non-constant nature of checkerboard modes.
+The result of the above lemma can thus be interpreted that in velocity and pressure no checkerboard modes can occur.